-A teen volunteer is anyone who is 14 years old and entering their sophomore year of high school.
-Teen volunteers provide support to patients, families, and staff in a wide variety of roles.
-Some assignments have direct patient contact, others are more supportive.
-Assignments can include patient units, the hospital gift shop, information desk, pediatric playroom, and in office settings.
+A teen volunteer is anyone who is 14 years old and entering his or her sophomore year of high school.
+Teen volunteers provide support to patients, families and staff in a wide variety of roles.
+Some assignments have direct patient contact, while others are more supportive.
+Assignments can include patient units, the hospital gift shop, information desk, pediatric playroom, and basic administrative tasks.

-*The majority of teen volunteering occurs during the summer.
-We only accept new teen volunteers during this time.
+Please download our 2017 Teen Volunteer Application [Microsoft Word document].
+The majority of teen volunteering occurs during the summer, and we only accept new teen volunteers during this season.
+The deadline for applications is March 31, 2017.

-When: Summer assignments will be same day/same time each week, typically 4 hours.
+When: Summer assignments will be same day/same time each week, typically four hours long.
 No weekends or evening shifts are available.
 There may be volunteer opportunities for our summer teen volunteers during the school year.
 These assignments are made based on volunteer service history and program needs.

 Cost: Volunteer uniforms cost $20.

-Commitment: Since the summer session is such a short period, we ask all teen volunteers to commit to volunteering every week, with no absences.
-We understand that summer is a time for family vacations and camps, so if you have something scheduled, please notify the Department of Volunteer Services at the beginning of the summer.
+Commitment: Because the summer session is a short period, we ask all teen volunteers to volunteer each week with no absences.
+We understand that summer is a time for family vacations and camps.
+Please notify the Department of Volunteer Services at the beginning of the summer if you must miss a week.

 If I apply, am I automatically accepted?